-The experiments discussed in this paper suggest that critical levels induced by directional wind 746 shear played a crucial role in originating the investigated turbulence encounter (ModTurb1 in Table 1).
-The directional wind shear contribution to wave breaking dynamics is particularly relevant to the problem of how the wave energy is selectively absorbed or dissipated at critical levels, 749 which also has implications for drag parametrization (Teixeira and Yu 2014).
-Furthermore, direc-750 tional wind shear produces regions of flow instability far downwind from the obstacle generating 751 the waves.
-This is a non-trivial result, especially for hydrostatic mountain waves, which are ex-752 pected to propagate essentially vertically, and are therefore treated in drag parametrizations using 753 a single-column approach.
-This downstream propagation of instabilities, which is a manifestation of the "asymptotic wake" predicted by Shutts (1998), hence represents an overlooked turbulence 755 generation mechanism that, if adequately taken in account, might improve the location accuracy 756 of mountain wave turbulence forecasts.
-757
+The experiments discussed in this paper suggest that critical levels induced by directional wind shear played a crucial role in originating the investigated turbulence encounter (ModT 1 in Table 1).
+The directional wind shear contribution to wave breaking dynamics is particularly relevant to the problem of how the wave energy is selectively absorbed or dissipated at critical levels, which also has implications for drag parameterization (Teixeira and Yu 2014).
+Furthermore, directional wind shear produces regions of flow instability far downwind from the obstacle generating the waves.
+This is a nontrivial result, especially for hydrostatic mountain waves, which are expected to propagate essentially vertically, and are therefore treated in drag parameterizations using a singlecolumn approach.
+This downstream propagation of instabilities, which is a manifestation of the "asymptotic wake" predicted by Shutts (1998), hence, represents an overlooked turbulence generation mechanism that, if adequately taken in account, might improve the location accuracy of mountain-wave turbulence forecasts.

-The semi-idealized approach used here was particularly well-suited to the aims of the present study, as it allowed us to isolate and investigate separately different wave breaking mechanisms.
+The semi-idealized approach used here was particularly well suited to the aims of the present study, as it allowed us to isolate and investigate separately different wave breaking mechanisms.
 However, the simplifications adopted in the numerical simulations constitute a source of uncertainty regarding the applicability of the results to real situations.
-Making the numerical simulations more realistic by including missing physical processes (e.g., boundary layer effects, moisture and phase transitions), would therefore be a natural next step to further understand the observed turbulence event.
+Making the numerical simulations more realistic by including missing physical processes (e.g., boundary layer effects, moisture, and phase transitions), would therefore be a natural next step to further understand the observed turbulence event.

-- Acknowledgments.
-M.V.G. and M.A.C.T. acknowledge the financial support of the European - 766 Commission under Marie Curie Career Integration Grant GLIMFLO, contract PCIG13-GA-2013- - 767 618016.
+Acknowledgments.
+M.V.G. and M.A.C.T. acknowledge the financial support of the European Commission under Marie Curie Career Integration Grant GLIMFLO, Contract PCIG13-GA-2013-618016.
+The National Center for Atmospheric Research is sponsored by the National Science Foundation.